 Micro Moments & Responsive Web Design

-Why tapping into micro-moments & making headway in mobile responsiveness are the keys to getting ahead this year
+Why tapping into micro-moments and making headway in mobile responsiveness are the keys to getting ahead this year

 Micro-moments.
 It’s the buzzword on everyone’s lips, but what does it mean?
 A micro-moment is the increasingly common occurrence of someone turning to a device, most commonly a smartphone, to look something up in an instant.
 It’s like a reflex.